sebastianfrey/geoio/README.md

 # geoio

-This repository was developed in the module GIS Programming @ Hochschule München in the WS2017.
+The content of this repository is a result of the module GIS Programming @ Hochschule München in WS2017/18.

-The main purpose was to implement an algorithm, which calculates the complex hull of points and a graphical user interface, which allows to manually create points.
+The main purpose was to implement an algorithm, which calculates the complex hull of points.
+In addition a graphical user interface was required, which allows to manually create points.

 To achive this goals, web technologies are used: